Skip to main content

 • 1 property was identified as having poor garden condition which is in breach of the Tenancy Agreement.
 The resident has been contacted directly and the matter is now being addressed.

 • Fly tipping was identified and reported to our contractors for removal.
-If you identify fly tipping, please report this to our Neighbourhoods Team for action to be taken.

 Red Bank Road, Sandhurst Avenue